Code-Institute-Submissions/NightValeCommunityRadio/README.md

 ## Features

-* Consistent header and footer
+* Site-wide consistent header and footer
 * Community calendar
 * Internship application form
-* Comment form
+* Communication form
 * Link to instruct the user on how to add their event to the community calendar
 * Weather video